 What happened?
 Heading over to the History Channel website, here is what I see.
 Swamp People, Full Metal Jousting, Pawn Stars, Pickers, Restorers, and a lot of other “reality” type shows (appealing to the lowest common denominator) that deal more with people who “wrastle” alligators than with any topics of historical interest.
 And for the cherry on top – you can always watch America’s favorite insipid pinhead, Larry the Cable Guy.
 His show…Only in America features moose kissing and various other asinine activities that apparently only take place here in the good ‘ole US of A. No wonder the rest of the world thinks we are idiots.

 I challenge the History Channel to air something of historical value.
 It doesn't have to be heavy-handed academics – just history.
 Or…maybe it would just be better if you changed your name to something else.
-They should just change it to the Hillbilly Network (Can still use the H logo).

 No comments: